nlx-404/.vscode/README.md

 - Copy and paste the contents of `settings.json` into your `settings.json` file in vscode

-## 🎨 My new setup using custom css and js extension looks like this:
+## 🎨 My setup using custom css and js extension looks like this:
 - Changed command palette
 - Changed status bar
 - Added dashboard